 Smart-home devices sometimes require complicated installation that just doesn’t make sense for renters.
 Plus, apartments have different needs than single-family homes.
 That’s why we decided to outfit a whole condo with smart devices that don’t require rewiring or permanent installation.
+We call it the Smart Apartment.
 Each week, we’ll tackle a different category and look at various products, then explain how we made our selections.
 At the end of the series, we’ll examine the smart apartment as an ecosystem, and how all these devices — or do not — work together.

 I have five Hue bulbs on a light strip, two Lifx bulbs, and two Lutron Caséta dimmers.
 They have plenty of quirks.
 When I have the dining room switch flipped to the off position — usually because my husband becomes impatient if Google Home or Alexa don’t automatically respond — the devices are useless.
 If I only want a single lamp on, I have to remember whether it’s lamp 1 or 4 that’s between the two bookcases.
 If I ask Alexa to turn on the office light, she’ll respond, “I found several devices matching that name.
 Which one did you want?”
 Before I can reply, she’ll answer herself: “Sorry, I couldn’t find a device or group named ‘want’ in Jennifer’s account.”

 Overall, I like having lights I can schedule, and being able to yell to Alexa to turn them on when I’m stumbling around in the dark with bags of groceries.
 I’ve found the light switches from Caséta to be the most reliable, mostly because even when you physically turn them off by hitting a button, Alexa can still turn them back off.
 However, they’re quite pricey, and their installation makes them less than ideal for renters.